Azure/azure-sdk/docs/general/implementation.md

 {% include requirement/MUST id="general-logging-verbose" %} use the `Verbose` logging level for detailed troubleshooting scenarios.
 This is primarily intended for developers or system administrators to diagnose specific failures.

-{% include requirement/MUST id="general-logging-no-sensitive-info" %} only log headers and query parameters that are in a service-provided "white-list" of approved headers and query parameters.
+{% include requirement/MUST id="general-logging-no-sensitive-info" %} only log headers and query parameters that are in a service-provided "allow-list" of approved headers and query parameters.
 All other headers and query parameters must have their values redacted.

 {% include requirement/MUST id="general-logging-requests" %} log request line and headers as an `Informational` message.
 The log should include the following information:

 * The HTTP method.
 * The URL.
-* The query parameters (potentially redacted).
+* The query parameters (redacted if not in the allow-list).
-* The request headers (potentially redacted).
+* The request headers (redacted if not in the allow-list).
 * An SDK provided request ID for correlation purposes.
 * The number of times this request has been attempted.